 - The bus company: Failure to ensure a vehicle is safe to operate, or hiring an experienced driver can put passengers in danger.

 - The city: If the bus was property of the city of Houston, the city can be held responsible if a crash occurs.
 The same applies to other municipalities that operate bus lines.

 - Another driver: An accident can be caused by a passenger vehicle driver.
 If their negligence resulted in a crash, they will be held accountable.

 The first thing you should do following a bus accident is seek medical attention.
 Even if symptoms aren’t immediately present, you must still get a medical evaluation.
 You should also take pictures and gather witness details if you’re able to do so.
 Gathering crucial details of the accident scene will help your claim.

 In most cases, bus companies should be prepared to pay the medical expenses for each person injured in a crash.
 They have special insurance that covers multiple passengers.
 But that doesn’t always guarantee that all medical bills, loss of wages and suffering will be compensated.
 That’s why you need to contact an experienced Houston bus accident attorney as soon as possible.
 We’ll investigate the accident and uncover the full compensation for your losses.

 Whether you were injured in a bus accident caused by the driver’s negligence, the bus company’s failure to maintain the vehicle, or the city’s failure to ensure the safety of Houston roadways, you should never be burdened by financial hardships and suffering because of someone else’s irresponsibility.
 You deserve better.

-A bus accident attorney at Tracey & Fox will launch a thorough investigation and gather the details to help build a strong case.
+A bus accident attorney at Tracey Fox King & Walters will launch a thorough investigation and gather the details to help build a strong case.
 If the bus company fails to compensate you to the fullest extent of your losses, we’ll hold them accountable so you can focus on recovery.
 Contact us today for a free consultation.